JohnJocoo/elixir_technical_challenge/README.md

 In order to submit your solution, create your own Git repository and send us by email when it is ready.

 Thank you very much for your time and good luck!

+# Solution

+- I assumed every trip would start with some sort ot transport, so hotel bookings not following some travel are ignored
+- I assumed every trip would start from **BASE**, so trips starting somewhere else are ignored
+- I assumed one reservation would not have segments from different trips
+- Every trip starting from **BASE** is a separate trip (even if technically can be a plane change)

+## Run solution
+Istall deps with

+    mix deps.get

+Use `print_trips.sh` script

+    ./print_trips.sh ./input.txt

+Or `print_trips` `mix` target

+    mix print_trips ./input.txt